What is Traumatic Stress Relief?

 Symptoms of TS can include (more than usually experienced)

 The Traumatic Stress Relief (TRS) programme is a low-intensity trauma curriculum developed in 2018/19 by an international team of leading researchers and clinicians.
-Based on the Adaptive Information Processing (AIP) model of the Eye Movement Desensitisation and Reprocessing (EMDR) therapy, it was originally intended for training paraprofessionals, first-responders and allied professionals in low- and middle-income countries to respond to manmade and natural disasters and for self-carewhere mental health professionals are in very short supply.
+Based on the Adaptive Information Processing (AIP) model, it was originally intended for training paraprofessionals, first-responders and allied professionals in low- and middle-income countries to respond to manmade and natural disasters and for self-care where mental health professionals are in very short supply.

 The TSR programme uses two evidence-based EMDR protocols, the Integrative Group Treatment Protocol (IGTP) of Dr Ignacio Jarero and the Group Traumatic Episode Protocol (G-TEP) of Elan Shapiro which were developed in the field to treat disaster survivors.